-ANZ Group Archive is the Melbourne-based repository for ANZ's archives; a seperate repository is also based in Wellington.
+ANZ Group Archive is the Melbourne-based repository for ANZ's archives; a separate repository is also based in Wellington.
 New Zealand.
 ANZ's archives are recognised as a collection of international significance and feature records and artefacts from a variety of countries including Australia and New Zealand as well as the Asia Pacific region where one of ANZ's forebears, the Union Bank of Australia, opened a branch in Levuka, Fiji in 1880.

 The archive was established in 1951 with the formation of Australia and New Zealand Bank Limited.
 The collection focus is restricted to the records of the administration of ANZ and its predecessors and does not include customer records.
 The collection is predominantly paper-based and comprises minutes, reports, correspondence, legal documents, accounting records, photographs, architects' drawings, audio-visual recordings and other artefacts.

 The archival holdings include records and artefacts of the following: